Superconformal Index for $\mathcal{N}=3$ $\hat{ADE}$ Chern-Simons Quiver Gauge Theories: Localization

 This is a good point to explain the difference between the deformations used in \cite{Kim:2009wb} and in \cite{bkk}(which is what we use).
-In \cite{Kim:2009wb} only one dynamical scalar is $\sigma$ is turned on through $\mathcal{S}_{\rm YM}$, where we have turned on three dynamical scalars $\sigma,\phi, \phi^\g$ through the deformation term $\mathcal{S}_{\rm adj}$.
+The deformation in eqn.(2.17) of \cite{Kim:2009wb} is a Q-exact deformation as required to carry out supersymmetric localization.
+In \cite{Kim:2009wb} only one dynamical scalar $\sigma$ is turned on through $\mathcal{S}_{\rm YM}$, while have turned on three dynamical scalars $\sigma,\phi, \phi^\g$ through the deformation term $\mathcal{S}_{\rm adj}$.
+This is simply because we have not eliminated the IR auxiliary fields $\phi, \phi^\g$ in the Lagrangian.
 It is necessary to add $\mathcal{S}_{\rm adj}$ to preserve $\NN=3$ supersymmetry since the $Q$-exact deformation has to preserve some amount of supersymmetry in order to carry out the localization procedure.
+However, if one eliminates the auxiliary adjoint chiral multiplet $\Phi$ in the IR Lagrangian then we do not need to add $\mathcal{S}_{\mathrm{adj}}$ and consequently one would obtain same results as in \eqref{final_index_an} etc of our paper by using the same deformation used in \cite{Kim:2009wb}, because the saddle point equations \eqref{monopole_solution} (2.21, 2.22 in \cite{Kim:2009wb}) will remain unchanged.
+The saddle point equations are the ones that affects the superconformal index.

 Also the deformation we use is a time dependent one since we rescale the coupling parameter $g$ by \cite{charge_ade}, \be g_{\RR^3}\longrightarrow e^{-\tau/2}g_{\RR\times S^2} \ee while going from $\RR^3$ to $\RR\times S^2$ via a conformal transformation.
 This transformation relates the strong and weak coupling regime of the theory by $\tau\to +\infty$ and $\tau\to -\infty$ respectively.
 By this deformation one breaks the dilatational symmetry while in \cite{Kim:2009wb} the translational symmetry is broken by adding the factor of $r$ in the deformation $\Action_{\mathrm{YM}} = \frac{1}{4g^2} \int d^3x\, d^2\theta\,\, r\Tr\Bigsbrk{ \mathcal{U}^{\alpha} \mathcal{U}_{\alpha}} $.
-However, if one eliminates the auxiliary adjoint chiral multiplet $\Phi$ in the IR then we do not need to add the
+The deformation we have used is very similar to \cite{Kim:2009wb} as they add Maxwell term to the action which can be seen by comparing \eqref{eqn:ym} and eqn.(2.18) of \cite{Kim:2009wb}.
+The only difference is the presence of $r$ in the deformation of \cite{Kim:2009wb}.
+The factor of $r$ is absorbed in the coupling $g^2$ in our case while we perform radial quantization.
+Hence this does not affect the saddle point equation therefore the final result of the index.

+The simplest way to understand the deformation we used in this paper is as follows:\\ (i) We start with an $\NN=3$ superconformal CS matter theory constructed in \cite{jaff}. \\ (ii) We deform the theory by preserving $\NN=3$ supersymmetry following \cite{bkk}, which is done by the deformations in eqn.\eqref{eqn:ym} and eqn.\eqref{eqn:adj}.

+A special case of the undeformed theory constructed in \cite{jaff} preserves $\NN=6$ supersymmetry for two gauge groups.
+Hence the deformation we use does not preserve $\NN=6$ supersymmetry.